Show All Answers

 To obtain a duplicate of your original property tax receipt for free, visit the Online Payment Program page.

 If you have current paid property tax receipts or a tax waiver from your previous county for the last two years, you will take these along with the other required information, such as titles/application for title, vehicle registrations or renewals, to the Department of Revenue branch office.
-However, it is important that you contact the Jackson County Assessment Department by calling 816-881-1330, and let them know you are now a resident of Jackson County and need to be placed on the tax rolls.
-You can learn more from the Assessment Department.
+However, it is important that you create a new Jackson County account.
+The required documents can be found here.
+The personal property section can also be reached at email@example.com or 816-881-1330

 Real property is reassessed every odd-numbered year (2017, 2019, 2021, etc.) Personal property is assessed every year.